visgl/deck.gl/_posts/2017-07-23-introducing-lumagl-v4.md

 Textures also contain memory and is organized depending on the texture width, height, format etc.

-Textures can be used as a source of data to the GPU so they can be quite useful in GPGPU computing, either when the WebGL API does not directly support buffers (often the case in WebGL1) but also to achieve special results (e.g. implementing accumulation through blending).
+Textures can be used as a source of data to the GPU so they can be quite useful in GPGPU computing, either when the WebGL API does not directly support buffers (often the case in WebGL1) or to achieve special results (e.g. implementing accumulation through blending).

 * **Floating Point Textures** - Usually, the most useful textures for GPGPU computing are floating point textures (i.e. each color value can be a 16 bit or 32 bit float, rather than just a small integer).
-In WebGL1, support for floating point textures depends on the availability of extensions, and there are many limitations and variations between platforms.
-In WebGL2, the situation is much better, floating point textures are available by default, although some uses are still depenendent on extensions (the luma.gl capability management system makes this easy to check).
+In WebGL1, the support for floating point textures depends on the availability of extensions, and there are many limitations and variations between platforms.
+In WebGL2, the situation is much better, floating point textures are available by default, although some uses are still dependent on extensions (the luma.gl capability management system makes this easy to check).

 ### Transform Feedback